k4yt3x/video2x/README.md

 Then you may run the `video2x_setup.py` script to install and configure the dependencies automatically.
 This script is designed and tested on Windows 10.

-This script will install the newest version of `ffmpeg`, either or both of `waifu2x-caffe` and `waifu2x-converter-cpp` to `%LOCALAPPDATA%\\video2x` and all required python libraries.
+This script will install the newest version of `ffmpeg`, any one or all `waifu2x-caffe`, `waifu2x-converter-cpp`, and `waifu2x-ncnn-vulkan` to `%LOCALAPPDATA%\\video2x` and all required python libraries.

 ```shell
 python video2x_setup.py